NishikiChisato/Lua-notes/notes/hashtable.md

   else
     setobj2t(L, cast(TValue *, slot), value);
 }
 ```

-The following two function just a wrapper of `luaH_finishset`.
+The following two functions are wrappers around `luaH_finishset`.
-The first is generic function to set any-type of key to table, and the second is specifical function to set integer key to table.
+The first one is a generic function used to set a key of any type into the table, and the second one is a specific function designed to set an integer key into the table.

 ```c
 /*